STAPM/ukhlsclean/README.md

 # Where uname is your Gitlab user name.
 # ref is the version you want to install - remove for the latest version
-# this should make a box pop up where you enter your GitLab password
 ```

 ## Citation